wilhelm-lab/oktoberfest/README.rst

 - `fastaDigestOptions`
    - `fragmentation` = fragmentation method: "HCD" or "CID"
    - `digestion` = digestion mode: "full", "semi" or None; default = "full"
-   - `cleavages` = number of allowed missed cleavages used in the search engine; default = 2
+   - `missedCleavages` = number of allowed missed cleavages used in the search engine; default = 2
    - `minLength` = minimum peptide length allowed used in the search engine; default = 7
    - `maxLength` = maximum peptide length allowed used in the search engine; default = 60
    - `enzyme` = type of enzyme used in the search engine; default = "trypsin"